 Here are a few examples of how others have addressed their work gaps:

 Temporarily out of workforce to manage family commitments.
 Completed project management (PMI) courses.
 Earned PMP credential.

 Professional Sabbatical, St Petersburg, FL, 2004 – 2005

 Took time off to pursue personal goals and relocate to Florida.
-Secured $10K grant for local school as a volunteer during this time as well.
+Served as volunteer at local food bank during this time as well.

 International Travel/Relocation, 2000